check017/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Code-Editors.md

 When you open a file that has a code file extension, like .js or .html, the computer and the text editor know that the file is a code file.
 Your text editor will automatically apply a feature of your code editor called "text highlighting".
-Text highlighting changes to color of different pieces of text in the editor depending on what that code represents.
+Text highlighting changes the color of different pieces of text in the editor depending on what that code represents.
 A variable may be written in red while a string may be rendered in blue.
 This is a fast, handy way for you to see all the parts of your code at the same time.
 It also provides a clue for times when you might be writing your code wrong.
 You may expect to see a few words of your code turn red when you have declared a variable, but it doesn't.
 Looking more